ZupIT/ritchie-docs/content/en/Formulas/Rename formulas.md

 ## Renaming your formula

-You can use the Ritchie **`rit rename formula`** formula to rename a local formula.
+You can use the core command **`rit rename formula`** to rename a local formula.
 The required input parameters are:

 1. The name of the old formula
 2. The new formula name